75 Bug Out Bag List Essentials [2022 Update]

 - Water Purification Tablets (Qty 3)

-Of everything above, we highly recommend having at least one water straw such as the Lifestraw or two in your bug out bag for water filtration.
-Sawyer also makes a great water filtration straw called the Sawyer Mini.
+Of everything above, we highly recommend having at least one Sawyer or two in your bug out bag for water filtration.
 These compact, lightweight lifesavers filter out 99.9% of bacteria and other harmful microbes from water that you could otherwise not drink without boiling or treating in some other fashion.
-Another great aspect of Lifestraw is that with every purchase, they help provide clean water to impoverished countries through their suite of filtration products.

 Food and Food Preparation

 Next up are food stuffs.
 In the preparedness community we see a lot of people eager to recommend various products, mostly off-the-shelf, dehydrated, store-bought items.
 Personally, we recommend a variety of non-perishable food items, some that might require water and some that don’t.
 In a real bug out situation, you don’t know how scarce your water source might be.
-To be safe, plan for more scarce than you think.
+To be safe, plan for it being more scarce than you think.

 Most of these items are self-explanatory, but we will definitely expand upon our reasoning for selecting these items in future posts.
-The important thing to know now is, you’ll want enough food to last three days at least.
+The important thing to know now is, you’ll want enough food to last for a minimum of three days.
 Another recommendation we see is, people using plastic cookware.
 For heat-resistance and durability, we recommend metal cooking utensils and cookware.

 - Protein / Energy Bars (Qty 6)